ml-opensource/API-manifesto/README.md

-    "localizedMessage": "Message goes here", // Optional message localized for end user "message": "Invalid format, digits required", // Message for developer "isRecoverable": true, // Is the error handled in the UI is fatal or can it be recovered, eg: try again "identifier": "1202", // Identifier which the consumer of the API can parse and switch case on "source": "LoginService" // In micro services architecture, you might want to understand what service },
+    "localizedMessage": "Message goes here", // Optional message localized for end user "message": "Invalid format, digits required", // Message for developer "isRecoverable": true, // Is the error handled in the UI is fatal or can it be recovered, eg: try again "identifier": "PASSWORD_NOT_FOLLOWING_PATTERN", // Identifier which the consumer of the API can parse and switch case on "source": "LoginService" // In micro services architecture, you might want to understand what service },
   "payload": {